 (C) printer friendly.

-(b)(1) The Mayor shall provide to all private employers, or make available an electronic version that can be printed and copied, a clear and concise poster that states the website’s address and states that an employee may access information and a obtain description of his or her rights under the District of Columbia labor and anti-discrimination laws listed in subsection (a) of this section.
+(b)(1) The Mayor shall provide to all private employers, or make available an electronic version that can be printed and copied, a clear and concise poster that states:

+(A) The address of the website established pursuant to subsection (a) of this section;

+(B) A list of the laws listed in subsection (a)(1) of this section , includingwhich of the listed lawsprovides greater benefits or protections than federal law;

+(C) Notice that an employee may access information and obtain a description of his or her rights under the District of Columbia laws listed on the poster;

+(D) Current hourly minimum wage; and

+(E) Current hourly tipped minimum wage;

+(F) .

 (2) The poster shall also contain an electronic or digital link (such as a QR code) that provides access to the Internet website maintained pursuant to subsection (a) of this section.
 The electronic or digital link shall: